Sneezy-w/quiz-genius/requirement.md

 ## 1. Introduction

-The AI Quiz App allows users to generate quizzes dynamically by leveraging the Google Firebase ecosystem for authentication, database, and storage, while using Gemini AI to create quizzes based on user-uploaded project knowledge.
+QuizGenius is an AI-powered quiz application that allows users to generate quizzes dynamically by leveraging the Google Firebase ecosystem for authentication, database, and storage, while using Gemini AI to create quizzes based on user-uploaded project knowledge.
 Users log in, create projects, upload knowledge (text/documents), and then configure quiz parameters such as difficulty and number of questions.
 Once the quiz is generated, users can take the quiz and receive results.

 ---